cscart/docs/en/user_guide/addons/eBay/ebay_templates.rst

      .. important::

-         International shipping service can only be specified on eBay.
+         International shipping service can only be specified on the eBay side.

    * Specify the time it will take to deliver a product to customer in the **Dispatch days** field.